-- While an evaluation is ongoing, to keep confidential all matters related to the evaluation. - When the evaluation is completed, to avoid referring to the information gathered about the institution and mention its name in public, orally or in writing.
-Pool members are invited to use their judgement in applying this confidentiality clause while promoting appropriate use of the knowledge accumulated in the programme. - To consider the evaluation reports as the intellectual property of IEP: once published they are in the public domain. - Pool members who are requested by the evaluated institution to support them in their development activities as a follow-up of an evaluation, will do so as representatives of IEP and will publish any specific follow-up report that might result from the consultancy under the aegis of IEP unless the programme steering committee authorises them to act independently.
-They will inform the steering committee chair through the IEP secretariat before accepting such assignments.
+- While an evaluation is ongoing, to keep confidential all matters related to that evaluation.
+When the evaluation is completed, to avoid mentioning any institution by name in public, orally or in writing.
+The evaluation reports are the intellectual property of IEP: once published they are in the public domain.
+Pool members are invited to use their judgement in applying this confidentiality clause while promoting appropriate use of the knowledge accumulated in the Programme. - Pool members, who are engaged in their individual capacity in institutional development activities following an evaluation, will do so as representatives of IEP and will publish any special follow-up report under the aegis of IEP unless the Programme Steering Committee authorises them to act independently.
+They will inform the Steering Committee Chair through the IEP Secretariat before accepting this individual assignment.
 The principle underlying such activities is to support institutional development while avoiding doing so for personal gain.
-Therefore, pool members are invited not to use any information related to the evaluations as a means of making monetary profit (e.g., doing consultancy or similar work for an institution that they have evaluated) without notifying the IEP secretariat.
+Therefore, pool members are invited not to use any information related to the evaluations as a means of making monetary profit (e.g., doing consultancy or similar work for an institution that they have evaluated) without notifying the IEP Secretariat.